Sunday, November 3, 2024

 General or non horror people content warning- it is a kids' film so basically 100% watchable.
 I will say for my fellow arachnophobes, it starts with a spider (I went straight from The Craft to this so two spiders in a row)

 Plot- A young couple (Geena Davis and Alec Baldwin) are spending their honeymoon fixing up an old house they have just bought.
 However, they die in a car accident and wind up haunting the house unable to leave it.
 A new family moves into the house- a venture capitalist type (Jeffrey Jones), his artist wife (Catherine O'Hara), and his goth teen daughter from his first marriage (Winona Ryder).
-The ghost couple wants the new folk gone so they call on the services of Betelgeuse (Michael Keaton), an undead being who specialises in getting humans to leave houses and generally a dodgy fellow.
+The ghost couple wants the new folk gone so they call on the services of Betelgeuse (Michael Keaton), an undead being who specialises in getting humans to leave houses and also just generally a dodgy fellow.

 Short review- I love Tim Burton so I really enjoyed this.
 It is camp, it is fun, and if you were a kid, it might be a tad scary.
 Also anything that has Catherine O'Hara, Winona Ryder, and Michael Keaton in it, you have generally sold me.